 We remain tormented today because we have kept silent about our torment.
-To us Zimbabwean independence is independence by name, in practice, it is taking away our peace.
+To us Zimbabwean independence is in name only, in practice, it is taking away our freedom and liberties.
 While there have been times when we were effectively powerless to prevent injustice, our mistake has been failing to do what has always been within our control – protesting.
 We forgot the principle that opines protest beyond the law is not a departure from democracy, but fundamental to it.

-Power transactions between a Mashonaland biased State and Mthwakazi needs a total revamp to allow us to be ourselves and not a powerless enclave of Mashonaland.
+Power transactions between a Mashonaland biased State and Mthwakazi need a total revamp to allow us to be ourselves, and not a powerless enclave of Mashonaland.
 As a nation we strive to be free and we do fully understand that with freedom comes responsibility.

 Our central objective is not merely addressing tribal imbalance of the State but the imbalance of systems and laws.
 We want to achieve that from a positive political campaign driven by the truth not tribe, justice not retaliation, peace not violence.
 We are human beings first and foremost, and as such the systems we fight to establish must seek to benefit humanity as a whole, irrespective of tribe or race.